ErenSumer/DeadTheme/README.md

 - Dark and mysterious: A carefully crafted color palette of deep blacks, haunting grays, and eerie highlights creates an immersive coding experience that's both stylish and easy on the eyes.
 - Syntax highlighting optimized for the afterlife: Syntax highlighting that's clear, concise, and optimized for readability, even in the darkest depths of your code.
 - Perfect for night owls and creatures of the night: Embrace your nocturnal side with a theme that's ideal for late-night coding sessions.
-##Installation:
+## Installation:

-1 - Open Visual Studio Code.
+1. Open Visual Studio Code.
-2 - Go to Extensions (Ctrl+Shift+X).
+2. Go to Extensions (Ctrl+Shift+X).
-3 - Search for "DeadTheme".
+3. Search for "DeadTheme".
-4 - Click "Install".
+4. Click "Install".
-5 - Activate the theme in File > Preferences > Color Theme.
+5. Activate the theme in File > Preferences > Color Theme.

 # Join the Dark Side: